mieulium/Project1/README.md

-# Understanding the differences between ACT and SAT enrollment in American States
+# A Glance at the Differences between ACT and SAT Enrollment in America
 This project is a part of the curriculum for General Assembly Data Science Immersive.

 #### -- Project Status: [Completed]